History

 Current state

 The current appearance of the friary church is due to a thorough renovation and regothization at the turn of the 19th and 20th centuries.
 The eastern and southern walls of the chancel were refaced, the early modern annexes from the west and south were demolished, the original appearance of the west façade was restored, including the reconstructed gable.
-New window traceries were also made, while the early modern southern chapel at the chancel and the early modern vault in the chancel were left.
+New window traceries were also made, while the early modern southern and northern chapels and the early modern vault in the chancel have not been demolished.
+The 15th century vault has been preserved in the sacristy and in the nave, the latter of which is one of the oldest preserved nave vaults in the region.
 The friary buildings have completely lost their original stylistic features.

 bibliography: